GoogleCloudPlatform/docker-credential-gcr/CONTRIBUTING.md

 * Source files must be formatted with `gofmt` and updated with `go fix` before submission.

     ```shell
-    make pretty
+    go fmt
+    go fix
     ```
-* Source files should be inspected by `go vet` and `golint`.
+* Source files should be inspected by `go vet`.
 Since there may be false positives with both, ignored warnings require justification but won't necessarily block changes.

     ```shell
-    make criticism
+    go vet
     ```